gdiaz384/py3AnyText2Spreadsheet/README.md

 ## Regarding Python Library Dependencies:

-- py3AnyText2Spreadsheet was developed on Python 3.7.
+- py3AnyText2Spreadsheet was developed on Python 3.7, but should work on Python 3.4+.
+TODO: Test this.
 - It is not necessarily clear what versions work with what other versions, in part due to the shenanigans of some developers creating deliberate incompatibilities, so just install whatever and hope it works.
 - py3AnyText2Spreadsheet and the libraries below also use libraries from the Python standard library.
 For an enumeration of those, check the source code.